Kotlin/kotlinx.serialization/docs/formats.md

 Writing and verifying such tags can be toggled using the  `writeKeyTags`, `writeValueTags`, `verifyKeyTags`, and `verifyValueTags` configuration switches respectively.

+In addition, CBOR supports keys of all types which work just as `SerialName`s.
+COSE restricts this again to strings and numbers and calls these restricted map keys *labels*.
+String labels can be assigned by using `@SerialName`, while number labels can be assigned using the [`@CborLabel`](CborLabel.kt) annotation.
-In addition, CBOR supports *labels*, which work just as `SerialNames`.
-The key difference is that labels are not strings, but integer numbers.
-Labels can be assigned using the [`@CborLabel`](CborLabel.kt) annotation, while the `preferCborLabelsOverNames` configuration switch can be used to prefer them over SerialNames in case both are present for a property.
+The `preferCborLabelsOverNames` configuration switch can be used to prefer number labels over SerialNames in case both are present for a property.
+This duality allows for compact representation of a type when serialized to CBOR, while keeping expressive diagnostic names when serializing to JSON.

 Well-known tags are specified in [`ValueTags.Companion`](ValueTags.kt).